 RAID10 is highly scalable.
 RAID10 always scales in two (2) drive increments, starting with a minimum of four (4) drives.
-This motherboard series, however, only supports a four (4) drive RAID10 array, with no option for scalability.
-Lastly, RAID10 is a mirrored array, which means it shares the same 50% drive capacity, since all data has a 1:1 copy.
+EVGA X570 motherboards, however, supports up to an eight (8) drive RAID10 array, with no option for scalability.
+Lastly, RAID10 is a mirrored array (1:1), which means it shares the same 50% drive capacity.